MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

 Other entry_points, extracted from sarracenia/flowcb/__init__.py ::

-    def name(self):
-        Task: return the name of a plugin for reference purposes. (automatically there)

     def ack(self,messagelist):
         Task: acknowledge notification messages from a gather source.

-    def gather(self):
-        Task: gather notification messages from a source... return a list of notification messages. return []

     """
       application of the accept/reject clauses happens here, so after_accept callbacks